cc59chong/Data-Engineering-Zoomcamp-2025/Homework 1_ Docker, SQL and Terraform.md

 2. Generating proposed changes and auto-executing the plan
 3. Remove all resources managed by terraform`

-Answers:
-- terraform import, terraform apply -y, terraform destroy
-- teraform init, terraform plan -auto-apply, terraform rm
-- terraform init, terraform run -auto-approve, terraform destroy
-- terraform init, terraform apply -auto-approve, terraform destroy
+Answers: terraform init, terraform apply -auto-approve, terraform destroy<br><br>
-- terraform import, terraform apply -y, terraform rm
+terraform init: Downloads provider plugins and sets up the backend. <br>
+terraform apply -auto-approve: Generates the execution plan and automatically applies it (i.e., no manual approval required). <br>
+terraform destroy: Removes all resources previously managed by Terraform.

 ## Submitting the solutions